One of the strongest ways to fight misinformation will soon be right in your phone

 “The truth is 85% of the photos taken are on smartphones.
 There’s this oversized influence of the smartphone on online visual communication,” says Sherif Hanna, VP of R&D at Truepic.
 “If you want to restore trust on internet videos and photos, you need to figure out a way to get this into people’s hands.”

-And while a trusted photo makes sense for a world being overtaken by deepfakes and political memes of questionable provenance, this technology can also add security to digital banking, insurance, ecommerce, and pretty much any other industry that relies on a photo being real.
+And while a trusted photo makes sense for a world being overtaken by deepfakes and political memes of questionable provenance, this technology can also add security to digital banking, insurance, e-commerce, and pretty much any other industry that relies on a photo being real.

 Notably, the technology would be opt-in, though individual users could find it useful, too.
 How do you know that reseller on eBay really has a pair of mint Yeezys?
 Or how could you prove that the cop shot rubber bullets at a Black Lives Matter protest?
 A secure photo solves these problems.

-Truepic already operates a profitable enterprise business with its software platform, which adds invisible, digital watermarks to common jpegs.
+Truepic already operates a profitable enterprise business with its software platform, which adds invisible, digital watermarks to common JPEGs.
 This metadata is complex, including verified date and time, GPS location, a 3D depth map of the scene (to ensure your picture isn’t just of another picture), and even a protected thumbnail of the original image that you can use for comparison to the large photo you see.
-Crucially, however, these verified images can be viewed and shared just like typical jpegs.
+Crucially, however, these verified images can be viewed and shared just like typical JPEGs.
 The metadata is there only if someone knows to look for it—though it’s not hard to read once you do.
 There’s no reason that Tinder or Facebook or Instagram couldn’t automatically scan that metadata, then label photos as undoctored.

 Two years ago, Truepic approached Qualcomm to establish a mutually beneficial relationship.
 Truepic’s software was excellent, but it could never be entirely hack-proof unless it was coded into chips as a deeper layer of code known as firmware.
 If Truepic were firmware, it could verify an image from the millisecond it came off a camera sensor.
 Not only would that guarantee security, it would vastly improve the user experience of taking a secure photo, as people wouldn’t have to use Truepic’s standalone app.

-“We did not want this to be a feature of a third party app that a user has to download and know about,” says Hanna.
+“We did not want this to be a feature of a third-party app that a user has to download and know about,” says Hanna.
 “We wanted to build this right into the native camera app [from any smartphone vendor].
 So it becomes a native feature of the device.”

 But what was in it for Qualcomm?
-While Qualcomm is an industry giant, all chip makers are in constant competition to innovate just to retain market share.
+While Qualcomm is an industry giant, all chipmakers are in constant competition to innovate just to retain market share.
 And supporting the smartphone camera, arguably its most important feature to consumers, is a big part of Qualcomm’s focus all the time.

-“We’ve been focused on a lot on the fundamentals of the camera in terms of improving image quality, says Manvinder Singh, VP of Product Management at Qualcomm.
+“We’ve been focused on a lot on the fundamentals of the camera in terms of improving image quality, says Manvinder Singh, VP of product management at Qualcomm.
 He points out that supporting the artificial intelligence that automatically touches up smartphone photos is now a big part of Qualcomm’s strategy, as is face authentication and digital payment capabilities.
 Qualcomm chips already ensure your face is actually you, and Singh feels an image verification feature is just another way the company can make cameras “something more useful and relevant.”

 With Truepic, Qualcomm leveraged security blocks that are already standard on its chips, and programmed them with the right firmware.
 That’s a little easier said than done, but it is done, and the companies are showing off a piece of reference hardware—a smartphone that serves as a technical model for companies to copy—demonstrating to manufacturers that this new technology is possible.